 Startups For The Rest of Us – This one is more of a business podcast, but it makes the cut, because the two hosts are developers, so there is quite a bit of overlap.

 The Freelancers’ Show - A great podcast primarily focused on developers who are freelancers or want to do some freelance work.
 Great show notes and a panel format with guests.

-CodeNewbie – A podcast that interviews new developers and people just getting started with code.
+CodeNewbie – A podcast that interviews mostly new developers and people just getting started with code.